intel-analytics/ipex-llm/ppml/trusted-python-toolkit/README.md

 # Gramine
-This image contains Gramine and some popular python toolkits including numpy, pandas and flask.
+This image contains Gramine and some popular python toolkits including numpy, pandas, flask and torchserve.

 *Please mind the IP and file path settings.
 They should be changed to the IP/path of your own sgx server on which you are running.*